Helping you grow closer to God

 Well, Theresa had been married before, before she was a Christian.
 And when he found out that she was pregnant he left with another woman that he had been seeing.
 And I just couldn’t figure out how to love my wife because it was like BBs off of a tank.
 The way she saw herself from her background and being rejected and abandoned is that she saw herself so negatively and I saw her as beautiful and godly.

 And then I saw God’s faithfulness where, again, we got some help and we dug into some books together and I watched God begin to heal her.

-Well then these were twin boys.
+Well then these poor, these were twin boys.
 I got to adopt them, a great privilege, when they were five and a half.
 And so they had this overachieving, workaholic, over-the-top dad who was way too hard on them.